For their entire existence, they have been besmirching, impugning, and otherwise relegating the Republican Party to insignificant minority status.

 Thank you very much for calling.

-I I don't often disagree with you, but I do disagree with your analysis of Michigan, possibly going to Trump in a general election.
+I don't often disagree with you, but I do disagree with your analysis of Michigan possibly going to Trump in the general election.

-And um they took to the polls yesterday to vote against Donald Trump by voting for Kate Kasich.
+And they took to the poll yesterday to vote against Donald Trump by voting for Kate Kasich.

-Um there were robocalls that went out from Nick Romney, who is still very beloved in Michigan, um, asking people to vote for Kasich.
+There were robocalls that went out from Mitt Romney, who is still very beloved in Michigan, asking people to vote for Kasich.

 And I think a lot of people took that to heart.